semran9/tfNeuralODE/cran-comments.md

 e.g: --> 'Tensorflow', 'Keras'
 Please note that package names are case sensitive.

-* The references to R Tensorflow and Keras have been changed to 'tensorflow' in accordance with the R package name.
+* The references to R Tensorflow and Keras have been changed to 'tensorflow' and 'keras' in accordance with the respective R package names.

 Please proof-read your description text.
 Currently it reads: "... and present a novel way of  learning and ..."